Todd Hiett: Oklahoma Corporation Commission

 In 2014, Hiett was elected to the Oklahoma Corporation Commission.
 On April 1, 2019 he became the chairman of the commission.
 In 2020, he was reelected to a second term.
 He stepped down as chairman of the commission on August 7, 2024, amid a sexual harassment scandal, but did not resign from office.
 He was succeeded as chairman by Kim David.

 Sexual harassment allegations

 In July 2024 it was reported that Hiett had "acted inappropriately" at the Mid-American Regulatory Conference in Minneapolis the month prior.
 Later that month more details about how Hiett "groped a man" who worked for a company regulated by the Oklahoma Corporation Commission, which Hiett chaired at the time, were published.
-Hiett refused to resign, said he did not remember the incident, and that it was "horseplay," but did seek treatment for alcohol addiction.
+Hiett refused to resign, he said he did not remember the incident, and that it was "horseplay," but did seek treatment for alcohol addiction.
 Corporation Commissioner Kim David called for an independent investigation while Commissioner Bob Anthony called for Hiett's resignation.
 Cyndi Munson, the Democratic minority leader of the Oklahoma House of Representatives, called for Governor Kevin Stitt to convene a special session for his impeachment over the allegations.